zamilskhan/docs-new/source/installation-guide/index.md

     The processor type must be 64 bit for Gluu Server to function !!! note
     Insufficient memory may cause unexpected errors and bugs which will require adjusting the resources for a smooth performance.

-There are some other requirements that must fulfilled before you can install Gluu Server CE in the VM regarding tomcat memory heap and file descriptor settings.

 ## 1.1 Port
 The following ports open for the Gluu Server to run.
 Please keep the ports open before installing Gluu Server.